Diffusion through plastics

 FAQ and troubleshooting

 Yes, this isn’t dangerous; you’re smelling the weak scent of iodine.
-It’s better to conduct this experiment in a well-ventilated area.
+It’s best to conduct this experiment in a well-ventilated area.

 Wait a little bit more.
 Then carefully swirl the solution in the beaker.
-If nothing changes, it is likely worth repeating the experiment.
+If nothing changes, try repeating the experiment.

 First, prepare a starch solution.
 Starch hardly dissolves in cold water, but will grudgingly dissolve in hot water.
 And while starch may not be overly enthusiastic about dissolving, it is really keen to react with iodine.
 When it does, it forms a dark blue compound.
 For this reason, starch can be used to detect iodine.